FILET81/EV-Charging-Patterns-US/README.md

 **4**.
-After practicing and obtaining reliable results from such queries, I **joined all the tables** of my database, I selected the desired columns to be used in Tableau, and I finally **exported all this info in a unique .csv file** (for simplicity reasons); altough such joins could have also been directly done in Tableau:
+After practicing and obtaining reliable results from such queries, I **joined all the tables** of my database, I selected the desired columns to be used in Tableau, and I finally **exported all this info in a unique .csv file** (for simplicity reasons); although such joins could have been directly done in Tableau too:

 ![image](https://github.com/user-attachments/assets/7203ea92-728d-4b48-af3f-3a241e4b25c4)